Last Updated: December 8, 2025

 To ensure you claim all eligible toll deductions, follow these best practices:

-- Use a mileage tracker app like MileageWise to log toll-related trips.
+- Use a mileage tracker app like MileageWise to log business-related trips.

 - Save all receipts and toll invoices (paper or digital copies).